SHEFFIELD VISUALLY IMPAIRED WALKING GROUP

 IT'S IMPORTANT TO NOTE THAT WALKS MAY BE MUDDY IN PLACES DEPENDING ON THE RECENT WEATHER

-Date Description Notify By
+Date Description Register

 OTHER UPCOMING WALKS

-Date Description Notify By
+Date Description Register

 1st THU SHORT WALK WITH RSS AND SRSB EVERY FIRST THURSDAY OF THE MONTH IN ROTHERHAM (see here)